Industrial Tech Report: 3 Takeaways From Europe's Best Year Ever

 “Industrial tech in Europe is showing strong signs of growth.
 Europe is home to leading global corporates in several industrial segments ranging from automotive to energy and chemicals, and 2022 has seen them significantly step up their investments in industrial tech,” said Yoram Wijngaarde, CEO & founder of Dealroom.co.
 “Between this and increased VC activity, industrial tech is at an exciting stage of its development with great promise for industry, the continent, and the world as a whole.”

-Want to learn more about the state of European Industrial Tech?
+Want to learn more about the state of European Climate Tech and Industrial Tech?
 Download the third edition of our annual Industrial Tech report.
 You’ll get more insights on what we touched upon above, learn about recent trends, and better understand the status of both Industrial Tech and the European B2B Climate Tech sector.